 Veggie Tacos or Portobello Burger, $9

-What other city can you say has fantastic food at a car wash?
+What other cities can you say has fantastic food at a car wash?
 Andie’s Café is about the size of a large SUV (OK, a bit larger than that but not by much) and is well known around town for their breakfast sandwiches and burgers.
-I’m not a fan of the veggie burger, but the new veggie tacos that have the crumbled up veggie burger for the ‘meat’ of the tacos is a must try.
+I’m not a fan of the veggie burger, but the new veggie tacos that have the crumbled up veggie burger for the ‘meat’ of the tacos is a must-try.
 The portabello burger is a hearty sandwich in which the cheese and the aioli make it special.